mattagar6/Programming-Contests/leetcode/weekly_contest_163/README.md

 # Results
 Solved 3/4 questions, ranked [532/5873](https://leetcode.com/contest/weekly-contest-163/ranking/).
-Not my best Contest.
+Not my best contest.
 I had multiple incorrect submissions on the first and third questions, and I completely blanked on the fourth problem during the contest.

 # Analysis